DiogoM14/dxmm/content/writings/the-purpose-of-this-blog.md

 I will write about things I like, so the topics may change over the time.

-For this, I'm committing to use AI purely for grammatical errors, my main goal is to learn organizing my thoughts.
+For this, I'm committing to use AI purely for spelling errors, my main goal is to learn organizing my thoughts.